brimdata/zui/docs/Migration-for-Version-0.29.md

 ## How do I delete the old pools?

-You can remove the old pools by deleting the directory `<os-apps-dir>/Brim/data/lake/`.
+You can remove the old pools by deleting the directory shown in the table below for your OS.

 |**OS Platform**|**Location**                                          |
 |---------------|------------------------------------------------------|